Shah Jahan | Mumtaz Mahal | Water Gadgets | Taj Mahotsav | Garden | Mosque | Story | Facts | Complex | Calligraphy | Legends and Myths | Day at Taj

-Taking a Walk through the Historic Alley of the Taj!
+A Walk through the Historic Lane of the illustrious Taj Mahal!

 Agra's Taj Mahal is indeed one of the 'Seven Wonders of the World', a spectacle in its own right, for reasons that are more than just its brilliant architecture and inlay work.
 It's the intriguing history of the Taj that adds a sense of whimsicality and yet makes one believe that magic does exist – magic that is replete with eternal love, affection as well as misfortune and regret alike.

 Had it not been for eternal love then the world would have never been able to marvel at a spectacle called 'The Taj Mahal'.
 Just one glance and we are instantly hooked and transported to a world of delight, romance, affection and true love.
 We become a part of this eternal bliss, so much so that we don't want to or wish to come out of it ever.
 It is this profound after-effect that the Taj leaves on everyone and makes us crave for more – for that one more visit... that one more glance...

 The Taj is a perfect personification of the true love a man had for his beloved wife that even after her death, he wanted to immortalize her name for future generations and centuries to remember – he made sure that the name, 'Mumtaz Mahal' remains etched on people's minds forever and her memory never fades away.
 This man, whom we all know as Moghul Emperor Shahjahan was head-over-heels in love with his beloved wife, Mumtaz Mahal, and left no stone unturned to keep her name and memory intact and eternal.

 Arjumand Banu Begum was the real name of Mumtaz Mahal before she was betrothed to Shahjahan.
 She was a Persian Princess and Shahjahan was a Prince (Grandson of Emperor Akbar and son of Emperor Jahangir – both were powerful leaders during the Moghul reign in India.)